audstav/oppiadocstest/docs/source/lesson/create.rst

 1. Click the |add| button.

 2. The **Choose Interaction** :ref:`pop-up box<chooseinteraction>` appears.
 Click on the desired interaction which will bring up the **Customize Interaction** box.
 The customization options will depend on the type of interaction chosen.
-In our example, we have selected the **Multiple Choice** interaction.
+In the example below, we have selected the **Multiple Choice** interaction.

 3. When you have finished customizing the Interaction, click on the |saveinteraction| button.